 - Monitoring data and trends for Contaminants of Emerging Concern through the U.S. EPA Unregulated Contaminant Monitoring Rule (UCMR)

 - Pharmaceutical takeback programs, including those administered by hospitals, pharmacies, and government entities

 Goal 5: Binational Consistency

-- Monitoring data and trends for the Chemicals of Mutual Concern (CMCs) as defined by Annex 3 of the binational Great Lakes Water Quality Agreement
+- Monitoring for the Chemicals of Mutual Concern (CMCs) as defined by Annex 3 of the binational Great Lakes Water Quality Agreement

 - Dollars allocated to source water protection

 - Degree of binational consistency of source water protection efforts